 Drop off your old televisions, computer monitors and other electronic items for recycling in Champaign-Urbana

-Together with Champaign County, City of Urbana, and Village of Savoy, the City of Champaign will host a Spring Residential Electronics Collection Event on Saturday, May 21, 2022.
+Together, Champaign County, City of Champaign, City of Urbana, and Village of Savoy will host a Spring Residential Electronics Collection Event on Saturday, May 20.

-Pre-registration is required to participate; online registration is open.
+Pre-registration is required to participate; online registration opens on Monday, April 17.

 As in previous events in recent years, area residents can sign up for a 15-minute time slot to drop off their used electronic items for recycling, free of charge.

-To register, simply visit the collection website.
-If you need assistance with registering, please email firstname.lastname@example.org.
+To register, simply visit the collection website beginning on April 17.
+If you need assistance with registering, email email@example.com.
 As part of your registration, you will select one of the 15-minute time slots to bring your items.
 This helps keep wait times to a minimum.
-(As of publication of this article, the only remaining times were 9:45 a.m., 10:45 a.m. and 11:15 a.m.)
+Spots do fill quickly, so set yourself a reminder for April 17.

 The registration procedure has cut down on the longer wait times that had been the norm in previous events before the registration system was put in place.
 If you haven’t been to this event in a long time, the operation has been streamlined significantly.

 There is a four television limit per person/postcard and a seven-item total limit.
 This collection event is the only cost-free, local option to dispose of an older, tube-style television; all types of televisions are accepted.
 This event is well known for television disposal, since we have limited options to dispose of/recycle televisions (particularly older ones) in Champaign-Urbana.

 If you have a number of small items, they can be bundled or put into a small box and counted as only one item.

 Some of the items accepted include monitors, printers, microwaves, holiday lights and more.
 Detailed information on what is accepted and what isn’t accepted is available at the registration website.